Transformative Autism Programs

 Common Co-occurring Diagnosis

-Autism often coexists with a variety of other conditions, such as ADHD, anxiety disorders, sensory processing issues, and learning disabilities, among others.
+Autism often coexists with a variety of other conditions, such as ADHD, anxiety disorders, sensory processing issues, and learning disabilities.
 It’s important to take a comprehensive approach that addresses these coexisting conditions, tailoring support and intervention strategies to meet the individual's unique needs and enhance their overall well-being.
 At Rocky Point Academy, we strive to provide a supportive environment that recognizes and addresses these complexities, empowering participants to reach their fullest potential.
 For more information on our Learning Programs, please visit our Learning Page.

 Anxiety Disorder

-Excessive fear/worry about every day experiences.
+Excessive fear/worry about everyday experiences.

 Asperger's Syndrome